Skip to Site Header Skip to Main Content Skip to Footer

 OCD (Obsessive-compulsive disorder) has been linked to low serotonin levels.
 Weighted blankets can increase the release of serotonin in the body, which can help reduce symptoms of OCD.
 [7]

-6. Helps with Sensory Processing Disorder
+6. Supports Individuals with Sensory Processing Disorder

-Sensory processing disorder is a condition in which the brain has difficulty processing sensory information.
+Sensory processing disorder is when the brain has difficulty processing sensory information.
 This can lead to feeling overwhelmed or having meltdowns, especially in children who cannot explain how they feel.
-[8]
+[8] Weighted blankets can help reduce the feeling of being overwhelmed.

 Restless sleeper